LIN3S/SymfonyStandard/README.md

 * `gulp sass:prod`: compiles and minifies `app/Resources/assets/scss/app.scss` and moves the resulting file to `web/` folder.
 * `gulp scss-lint`: it helps you to keep your SCSS files clean and readable.
 * `gulp modernizr`: creates a `modernizr.js` file with the selected tests.
+* `gulp js`: copies the JS files to the `web/js` folder to work in the dev environment.
 * `gulp js:prod`: combines and minifies the needed JS files, including `modernizr.js`.
 * `gulp sprites`: creates a SVG sprite.
 * `gulp watch`: checks SCSS, JS and SVG changes to launch the corresponding task.